Dynamical quantum indistinguishability

 We observe that physical exchange of particles is a dynamical process with a characteristic time scale.
 Consequently, particle indistinguishability and its consequences depend on details of particle dynamics involved in setting an observable and measurement duration.
 To the best of our knowledge, this dependence has not been previously discussed.
 In this paper, we take a first step to provide a quantitative description of this dependence.
 We formulate a quantitative criterion for observing indistinguishability in quantum fluids and its implications including quantum statistics and propose a viscoelastic function describing both long-time and short-time regimes where indistinguishability and its implications are operative and inactive, respectively.
-We finally propose an experiment to observe a transition to the non-equilibrium state where the implications of indistinguishability become inoperative and in particular a transition between statistics-active and statistics-inactive states.
+We finally propose an experiment to observe a transition to the short-time non-equilibrium state where the implications of indistinguishability become inoperative.

-We start a discussion with fluids where an important time scale is liquid relaxation time $\tau$, the time between two consecutive large flow-enabling particle displacements, jumps, from one quasi-equilibrium position to the adjacent position \cite{frenkel}. $\tau$ can vary in a very wide range: from typically 0.1 ps in high-temperature liquids to hours at the liquid-glass transition, i.e. by about 16 orders of magnitude.
+We start a discussion with fluids where an important time scale is liquid relaxation time $\tau$, the time between two consecutive large flow-enabling particle displacements, jumps, from one quasi-equilibrium position to the adjacent position \cite{frenkel}. $\tau$ is governed by the activation energy barrier $\tilde{U}$ and varies in a very wide range: from typically 0.1 ps in high-temperature liquids to hours at the liquid-glass transition, i.e. by about 16 orders of magnitude.
 In between the jumps and at time $t\ll\tau$, liquid particles vibrate as in solids and are unable to exchange places.
 Therefore, a necessary condition for liquid particles to exchange places is that the time of an experiment where an observable is measured should exceed $\tau$:

 In this case, a measured quantity would show the effect of particle indistinguishability and its implications such as Eqs. \eqref{psi}, \eqref{exchange} and other effects of quantum statistics.

 Another way of writing this condition is